 Including social sharing buttons on your landing page will allow visitors to share your offer to their social media connections.
 This will drive more traffic to your landing page.
 Do take care to position these buttons in such a way that they do not deter attention from the offer.

-While I have outlined the 9 key elements for a rocking landing page that converts traffic, remember that with all things inbound, the other crucial element is to test, test and test again.
+While I have outlined the 9 key elements for a rocking landing page that converts traffic, remember that with all things Inbound Marketing, the other crucial element is to test, test and test again.
 Tweaking your headline or form fields may be just enough to boost your conversion rate even higher.
 Run A/B tests with the various aspects and go with what converts best.